Skip to content

 Use Cases

-Typical use cases for [[assume]] are: when you have definitive knowledge of certain runtime conditions, but the compiler cannot deduce them through static analysis.
-For example, if you know an array access will never go out of bounds, or that a pointer will never be null:
+Typical use cases for [[assume]] are: when you have definitive knowledge of certain runtime conditions that the compiler cannot infer through static analysis.
+For example, if you know an array access will never go out of bounds, or that a pointer is never null:

 cpp